 - Completion of CWRU PA Program prerequisite course work which must be completed at a regionally accredited institution in the United States or Canada

 - Graduate Record Examination (GRE) scores taken within the last five years.

-- Direct patient care experience.
+- Direct patient care experience in the United States.

 - The Test of English as a Foreign Language (TOEFL), taken within the last 2 years, is required of all applicants for whom English is not their native language.
 The TOEFL requirement may be waived for applicants with Masters or Doctoral degrees from an accredited US institution.
 Official scores from ETS for the TOEFL must be received in order for and application to be reviewed.
 Only the IBT (Internet Based Test) form of the TOEFL will be accepted.
 A total score of 93 and a speaking score of 26 is required for entry into the PA program.

 - Applicants must also meet all other requirements for admission to the CWRU PA Program including the program’s Technical Standards.

 Please consider the following before applying to Case Western Reserve University's PA program:

 - The physician assistant program is a full-time program and there is no part-time status.
 It is very difficult to maintain even part-time employment while enrolled in the PA program.
 Students must comply with the program’s academic schedule.
 The majority of PA students are NOT employed while enrolled in the PA program.